UX and Game Designer

 - How they aim to implement it

-It is unfortunately however, not quite finished yet.Even still, I would like to share some of the custom card designs and the design document that accompanies it.
+While unfinished, I would like to share some of the custom card designs, flavour adaptations, and the design document that accompanies it.